How do I know what level of class to sign up for?

 Do you offer private lessons?

 Yes!
-We LOVE working one-on-one with our students and many of our instructors offer private lessons in dance, yoga and German language lessons!
+We LOVE working one-on-one with our students and many of our instructors offer private lessons in dance.
 Shoot us an email or complete the Registration Form noting interest in private lessons and what technique or subject matter you are interested in and we will be in touch!

 What does the costume & production fee cover?
 Why do I have to purchase tickets to watch my child perform?